-- 2.1 This report has been undertaken to meet the following objectives; - 2.1.1 Conduct a visual assessment from ground level of one individual tree located within the adjoining nature strip which may be impacted by a proposed development. - 2.1.2 Conduct root investigations to identify if significant woody roots are present in the location of one area of proposed works within the Tree Protection Zone (TPZ) of tree 1.
-Tree 1 is located within the nature strip to the South of the site.
-For the purpose of the investigations, a significant root is a root with a diameter equal to or greater than 30mm.
-See section 8.2. - 2.1.3 Determine the trees estimated contribution years and remaining, useful life expectancy and award the trees a retention value. - 2.1.4 Provide an assessment of the potential impact the proposed development is likely to cause to the condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.1.5 Recommend methods to mitigate development impacts where possible. - 2.1.6 Recommend tree protection measures for any tree to be retained in accordance with AS4970 Protection of trees on development sites (2009).
+- 2.1 This report has been undertaken to meet the following objectives. - 2.2 Conduct a visual assessment from ground level of all trees located on or close to the site. - 2.3 Determine the trees estimated contributing years, remaining useful life expectancy and award the tree a retention value. - 2.4 Provide an assessment of the potential impact the proposed development is likely to have on the condition of the subject trees in accordance with AS4970 Protection of trees on development sites (2009). - 2.5 Recommend methods to mitigate development impacts where appropriate. - 2.6 Recommend pragmatic tree protection measures for any tree to be retained in accordance with AS4970 Protection of Trees on Development Sites 2009.